chuunibian/delta/README.md

 3. **Compare & Diff:** Select your target drive to scan, then select your previously saved snapshot file to compare against.
 Check the "Compare snapshots" box and click "Scan".
 Delta will display the size differences for directory entries, as well as any new subdirectories and files.

+> **Note:** Delta does not run autonomously in the background.
+It relies entirely on the user to manually trigger and save scans to build data for snapshot history.
+For new app installations there will not be much historical data.

 **Understanding the Results:**
 - **Green numbers:** The directory/file has **fewer bytes** than in the previous scan.
 - **Red numbers:** The directory/file has **more bytes** than in the previous scan.